Curriculum Vitae

 Later, in 2005, I was promoted to Regional Vice President for ACS’ west region, responsible for a budget of $170m, and an employee base of 1,700.
 As ACS underwent restructuring for its eventual acquisition by Xerox, I left the company and returned to graduate school full time.

-1982 – 1999 Various Senior Executive Positions at Centergistic Solutions, Inc., Newport Beach, California.
+Various Senior Executive Positions at Centergistic Solutions, Inc., Newport Beach, California.
+(1980s into the 1990s)

-1979 – 1981 Staff Accountant/Audit Supervisor, Grant Thornton LLP Certified Public Accountants
+Accountant/Audit Supervisor, Grant Thornton LLP Certified Public Accountants (late 1970s into the early 1980s)

 VOLUNTEER EXPERIENCE AND CAUSES

-Member, Board of Directors, Wyoming Catholic Ministries Foundation – in this role, I served at the pleasure of the Bishop of the Catholic Diocese of Wyoming, along with several other notable businesspeople from around the state as well as leading members of the priesthood who serve various parishes in places such as Laramie, Sheridan, Jackson Hole, Casper, and Cheyenne.
-The Foundation is tasked with managing a sizable endowment dedicated to the furtherance of Catholic ministry in the state, contributions to the Cathedral Home for Children in Laramie, and to individual parishes by means of grant money to further activities in their locales.
+Member, Board of Directors, Wyoming Catholic Ministries Foundation – in this role, I served at the pleasure of the Bishop of the Catholic Diocese of Wyoming, along with several other notable businesspeople from around the state as well as leading members of the priesthood.
+The Foundation is tasked with managing a sizable endowment dedicated to the furtherance of Catholic ministry in the state.

 Chair of the Board of TrusteesMetRX Foundation for Health Enhancement – With an endowment of US$1.2Bn, the Foundation had worldwide impact in the area of engineered food distribution into impoverished parts of the planet.